Baylor Players to Watch Against UCSB - First Round

 Top Baylor Players to Watch vs. UCSB - First Round

-The NCAA tournament at Ball Arena on Friday features a first-round matchup that pits the Baylor Bears (22-10) against the UCSB Gauchos (27-7) at 1:30 PM ET.
-The Bears' Adam Flagler and the Gauchos' Ajay Mitchell are two players to watch in this contest.
+When the Baylor Bears (22-10) and UCSB Gauchos (27-7) play in the first round of the NCAA tournament at Ball Arena on Friday at 1:30 PM ET, Adam Flagler and Ajay Mitchell will be two of the most notable players to watch.

-In the article below, we'll give you all the info you need to know about who to look out for in this matchup on TNT.
+In the article below, we'll give you all the info you need to know about who to keep your eye on in this matchup on TNT.

 Use our link to get a free trial of fuboTV, where you can watch college hoops and tons of other live sports without cable!